dypsilon/frontend-dev-bookmarks/README.md

     + [GreenSock Animation Platform](http://www.greensock.com/get-started-js/) is a suite of tools for scripted animation.
         + [Learning Resources](http://www.greensock.com/learning/)
         + [Examples](http://ahrengot.com/tutorials/greensock-javascript-animation/)
-        + [Codepen Repository] (http://codepen.io/GreenSock/): Codepen repository with examples of Greensock usage and code
+        + [Codepen Repository](http://codepen.io/GreenSock/): Codepen repository with examples of Greensock usage and code
     + [scripty2](http://scripty2.com/) is an open source JavaScript framework for advanced HTML-based user interfaces.
 Or simply put, scripty2 helps you build a more delicious web.
     + [Animator.js](http://berniesumption.com/software/animator/): JavaScript animation library.
     + [Processing.js](http://processingjs.org/):  is the sister project of the popular Processing visual programming language, designed for the web.
 Processing.js makes your data visualizations, digital art, interactive animations, educational graphs, video games, etc. work using web standards and without any plug-ins.
     + [jQuery Transit](http://ricostacruz.com/jquery.transit/): Super-smooth CSS3 transformations and transitions for jQuery.
     + [Move.js](http://visionmedia.github.com/move.js/) is a small JavaScript library making CSS3 backed animation extremely simple and elegant.
-    + [Collie](http://jindo.dev.naver.com/collie/) is a Javascript library that helps to create highly optimized animations and games using HTML 5.
+    + [Collie](http://jindo.dev.naver.com/collie/) is a JavaScript library that helps to create highly optimized animations and games using HTML 5.
     + [Year Of Moo](http://www.yearofmoo.com/): Angular.js Animations
     + [animate.css](http://daneden.me/animate/) is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
 Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.
     + [Approach](http://srobbin.com/jquery-plugins/approach/)